irenejiazhou/Data-Engineering-Projects/Spotify_ETL_Project/README.md

-# Music Data Pipeline with Spotify API
+# Spotify API Music Data Pipeline Using AWS

 This project is an implementation of a data pipeline to collect and store music data from the Spotify API.
 The aim is to gather data about songs, albums, and artists to conduct a deep analysis and get insights into the music trends and preferences.